microsoft/SLG-Business-Applications/demos/Dataverse-Performance-Testing/readme.md

 8000 over time window of 300 seconds."}}
 ```

-So, we cannot exceed 8,000 requests per 5 minutes, or 26.67 requests per second.
+So, we cannot exceed 8,000 individual requests per 5 minutes, which is 1,600 calls per minute.

 This rate limit, and the error code, are documented [here](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/api-limits?tabs=sdk).